 3.1.1 Java installation

-To use iREVEAL, user needs to have java version 6 (java -1.6 or higher) installed on the system.
+To use iREVEAL, user needs to have java version 6 (java -1.7) installed on the system.
 To check if java is installed, open command line and on prompt check for java version, you should get appropriate response listing java version.
 For e.g.,

 java -version